-This quick guide will show you how to enable and use Virtual Desktops in Chrome OS.
+This quick guide will show you how to use Virtual Desktops on a Chromebook.

 - Start by tapping the Show Windows button on your keyboard.
 It’s the F5 key (or the one where F5 would be) – the icon is a small box with two lines next to it.
-Then when the screen switches to ‘show windows’ – if there’s a button in the upper-right corner of your screen that says +New Desk you’re all set!
-You can jump down to step #6 below.
-If there isn’t a +New Desk button have no fear – you just need to enable it.
-Proceed to step #2 below.
+Then when the screen switches to ‘show windows’ you’ll see the +New Desk button.
+Click it.

-- This will create a seperate and new ‘desktop’.
+- This will create a new and separate ‘desktop’.

 - Now you can have a set of Apps or files open on one Desktop and a different group of Apps or files on the other.
 Plus, you can create additional desktops – two is not the limit :)

-- You can also use a series of keyboard shortcuts with virtual desktops on Chrome OS –
+You can also use a series of keyboard shortcuts with Virtual Desktops on a Chromebook –

 - Create a new Desktop with Shift + Search + =